EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 Faulty EGR sensors will typically trip the CEL.
 If you have a scan tool, you can check the codes yourself, otherwise, you can take it to most local service centers and they can run a scan for you.

 A common Nissan OBD-II error code for a malfunctioning EGR valve is P0401.
-However, even if your car is not throwing this code, you might still have a bad EGR valve, so it is important to be thorough in addressing the symptoms.
+However, even if your car is not throwing this code, you might still have a bad EGR valve, so it is important to be thorough in addressing the signs.

 If you’ve concluded that you have a bad EGR valve, you have two choices: clean it, or replace it.